sylabs/singularity/e2e/README.md

 }
 ```

-- Putting this altogether, the `e2e/env/env.go` will look like:
+- Putting this all together, the `e2e/env/env.go` will look like:

 ```go
 package env